The Fixed-b Limiting Distribution and the ERP of HAR Tests Under Nonstationarity: Introduction

 We show that the limiting distribution of HAR test statistics under fixed-$b$ asymptotics is not pivotal when the data are nonstationary.
 It takes the form of a complicated function of Gaussian processes and depends on the second moments of the relevant series.
 For example, in the case of the linear regression model, it depends on the second moments of the regressors and errors.
-Hence, existing fixed-$b$ inference methods based on stationarity are not theoretically valid in general.
+Hence, fixed-$b$ inference methods based on stationarity are not theoretically valid in general.
 The nuisance parameters entering the fixed-$b$ limiting distribution can be consistently estimated under small-$b$ asymptotics but only with nonparametric rate of convergence.
 We develop asymptotic expansions under nonstationarity and we show that the ERP is an order of magnitude larger than that obtained under stationarity by \citet{jansson:04} and \citet{sun/phillips/jin:08} {[}cf. $O(T^{-\gamma})$ with $\gamma<1/2$ versus $O(T^{-1})$ where $T$ is the sample size{]}.
 Further, we show that the ERP of fixed-$b$ HAR tests is also larger than that of HAR tests based on HAC estimators.
-It follows from our results that if one uses existing fixed-$b$ methods based on the pivotal fixed-$b$ limiting distribution obtained under stationarity but the data are nonstationary, then the ERP does not even converge to zero as the sample size increases because that is not the correct limiting distribution.
+It follows from our results that if one uses fixed-$b$ methods based on the pivotal fixed-$b$ limiting distribution obtained under stationarity but the data are nonstationary, then the ERP does not even converge to zero as the sample size increases because that is not the correct limiting distribution.
+Hence, our results provide formal support to the claims in \citet{ibragimov/muller:10} and \citet{mueller:14} who mentioned that the stationarity assumption required by existing fixed-$b$ methods can be a limitation.

 The pivotal property breaks down because under nonstationarity the LRV estimator that uses a fixed-bandwidth is not asymptotically proportional to the LRV.
 A non-pivotal limiting distribution results in a much more complex type of inference in practice.
-It is beyond the scope of this paper to investigate how best to use the non-pivotal limiting distribution for inference.
 The increase in the ERP from the stationary case arises from fact that the nuisance parameters have to be estimated.
 It is the discrepancy between these estimates and their probability limits that is reflected in the leading term of the asymptotic expansion.